PradyumnaKrishna/enigma-protocol/README.md

 npm run serve
 ```

-**NOTE**: To run the vue.js app you need to confiure an env variables, open `.env.sample` to see an sample environment file.
+**NOTE**: To run the vue.js app you need to configure an env variable, open `.env.sample` to see a sample environment file.

 Supported Node.js Version
 - Current LTS version (14) or newer